steeletyphoon/fundamentals-1/hello/03/README.md

 The colors can be joined to our string with the join `+` operator.
 An
 ***operator*** is a symbol that does something to the things on either side of it called ***operands***.
-You can thing of an old-school telephone operator who made connections between folks.
+You can think of an old-school telephone operator who made connections between folks.

 ![Operator](operator.jpg)

-Or if you prefer, the Matrix version, Tank the operator.
+Or if you prefer the Matrix version, think of how Tank the operator got a call every time Neo and the gang wanted in or out of the Matrix.

 ![Tank Operator](tank.jpg)